evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 {% endtab %}

-{% tab title=”Filter by Test and Status" %}
+{% tab title="Filter by Test and Status" %}

 **Filter by Test ID and Status**.
-To display the number of failed Tests and errors for a specific Test (Number of unique values in the column “age”).
+To display the number of failed Tests and errors for a specific Test (Number of unique values in the column "age").

 ```python
 project.dashboard.add_panel(